vinaykm5758/Azure_Cloud_Courses_Completion_Certifications/README.md

-# Azure_Certifications
+# Azure_Cloud_Certifications:
-This Repo contains all the certifications related to Azure cloud from various learning platforms.
+This repo contains all the certifications related to Azure Cloud from various learning platforms.
 Thanks